Loading…

 Ignoring vulnerable-customer obligations.
 AI assistants are great until they fall over on a vulnerable-customer interaction.
 Every customer-facing AI workflow needs an explicit escalation rule, in line with the Codes of Practice.

 Underestimating change management.
 Senior underwriters and claims specialists have decades of pattern recognition.
-AI that ignores or contradicts their judgement gets bypassed within a week.
+AI that ignores or contradicts their judgement gets bypassed within a week — a dynamic we also see in recruitment and staffing agencies, where consultant judgement rules.
 AI that surfaces relevant precedent and lets them go faster gets adopted.

 For most Australian insurers, a sensible first AI project is a claims or broker-submission pilot in a single line of business — for example, "for SME property claims under $50k, AI extracts data from FNOL documents and pre-populates the claim file, with measured cycle-time and rework over one quarter."